 Provides an overview of the health care system in the United States.
 Examines and analyzes current health care policies at a federal, state, and facility level.
-Prerequisites: Current unencumbered RN license; Prerequisite/Co-requisite: NRSG 3100.
+Prerequisites: Current RN license and admitted to major or must have an associate degree or diploma degree as a registered nurse or be a licensed RN by the end of the first semester.
+Prerequisite/Co-requisite: NRSG 3100.